ATTRACTIONS at IRELAND'S NATIONAL GAME & COUNTRY FAIR

 at The Irish Game & Country Fair at Birr Castle

-The fair gives CAI the ideal opportunity to showcase the organisation's work while engaging with members, potential members and the public in general.
+CAI the ideal opportunity to showcase the organisation's work while engaging with members, potential members and the public in general.

-The CAI marquee will this year host the Wild Deer Association of Ireland with their collection of heads and deer stalking equipment, renowned Irish
+The CAI marquee will this year host the Wild Deer Association of Ireland with their collection of heads and deer stalking equipment, renowned Irish stickmaker,

-stickmaker, Tom Kavanagh, with his impressive display of hand crafted sticks, Kildare Regional Game Council and renowned taxidermist Mick Dunne.
+Tom Kavanagh, with his impressive display of hand crafted sticks, Kildare Regional Game Council and renowned taxidermist Mick Dunne.

-CAI Chief Executive, Lyall Plant, comments: "The Irish Game and Country Fair at Birr Castle is the perfect forum for CAI to meet and chat with our
+CAI Chief Executive, Lyall Plant, comments: "The Irish Game and Country Fair at Birr Castle is the perfect forum for CAI to meet and chat with our members and

-the Fair offers something for everyone who loves the countryside and rural way of life.
+something for everyone who loves the countryside and rural way of life.

 We are delighted to have a significant presence and to play such a vital part."

-The CAI team relishes the opportunity to get out and about to speak with fellow country sports enthusiasts face to face, so please do come along to
+The CAI team relishes the opportunity to get out and about to speak with fellow country sports enthusiasts face to face, so please do come along to the CAI

-the CAI marquee where a warm welcome is guaranteed!
+marquee where a warm welcome is guaranteed!

 Lyall Plant, Chief Executive CAI